OlegKonings/CUDA_cuBLAS_DP_implementation/README.md

 This problem has a number of ways it can be solved, and in this case the GPU version uses Linear Algebra (cuBLAS) to raise the probability Matrix to large powers (through exponentiating by squaring method).
 Since GPUs excel at Linear Algebra, this implementation runs much faster on the GPU than a straight translation of the CPU DP implementation to the CUDA equivalent.
 A CPU Linear Algebra version would be much slower, so the faster DP CPU version was compared.

-A relatively small test was used for now, and there was at least a 86x speedup overl CPU version, but as all variables get larger the relative difference in running time will be larger (favoring the GPU version).
+A relatively small test was used for now, and there was at least a 86x speedup over the CPU version, but as all variables get larger the relative difference in running time will be larger (favoring the GPU version).

 ____